 Intro to decimals.
 In this video we will talk about decimals.
 Place value and arithmetic with decimals.
 So let me say at the outset, if this is something relatively easy for you, if you're very comfortable already with adding, subtracting and multiplying, dividing decimals.
-Show Transcript
+Read full transcript

 Then you probably don't need to watch this video.
 You might just want to skip though briefly to make sure that everything is review.
 But don't spend time watching this whole video, if you already know this inside out.
 This video is designed for people that are a little shaky with decimals, and want a thorough review of the topic.

 So let's begin.
 First think about positive integers.
 Just ordinary positive integers.
 If we have the number 256, what that means is that we have 2 hundreds, 5 tens, and 6 ones.
 Those are the place values.